UniDrive-WM: Unified Understanding, Planning and Generation World Model for Autonomous Driving: Related Work

-\textbf{World Models for Autonomous Driving.} The commonly acceptable description of world models is understanding the current state and predicting the future state.
-For autonomous driving task, recent world modeling based methods aim to infer the ego status and dynamic environments from past observations to enable future planning and prediction, reducing the human control in the autonomous driving systems.
-Existing methods can be broadly categorized by their output modality: some focus on visual scene generation~\citep{hu2023gaia,gao2024vista,hassan2025gem,zhang2025epona}, others emphasize future trajectory planning~\citep{fu2025orion,liao2025work,li2025drivevla}, while several works address 3D scene reconstruction in the form of occupancy~\citep{wei2024occllama,wang2024occsora}, LiDAR~\citep{wu2024holodrive,zyrianov2025lidardm}, or point clouds~\citep{zhang2023copilot4d,zhang2024bevworld}.
+\textbf{World Models for Autonomous Driving.} The commonly accepted description of world models is understanding the current state and predicting the future state.
+For autonomous driving tasks, recent world-modeling-based methods aim to infer the ego status and dynamic environments from past observations to enable future planning and prediction, reducing human control in autonomous driving systems.
+Existing methods can be broadly categorized by their output modality: some focus on visual scene generation or urban view synthesis~\citep{hu2023gaia,gao2024vista,hassan2025gem,zhang2025epona, han2025extrapolated}, others emphasize future trajectory planning, including diffusion-based planning~\citep{fu2025orion,liao2025work,li2025drivevla,yu2026g2dp}, while several works address 3D scene reconstruction and simulation in the form of occupancy~\citep{wei2024occllama,wang2024occsora,liu2026occsim}, LiDAR~\citep{wu2024holodrive,zyrianov2025lidardm,wei2025lidardraft,liu2026towards}, or point clouds~\citep{zhang2023copilot4d,zhang2024bevworld}.
 However, most of these approaches focus on a single prediction modality.
+Recent world models have also been studied for visual navigation~\citep{dong2025unified,dong2026language} and driver-centric dynamics rollout~\citep{chi2026driver}.
 In contrast, our model jointly performs trajectory planning and future image generation within a unified world-model framework, coupling planned motion with predicted visual futures under a shared VLM backbone.

 \textbf{Unified Image Understanding and Generation.} Recent studies have emphasized the importance of unifying image understanding and image generation within a single framework.
 Early works such as Chameleon~\citep{team2024chameleon}, Show-o~\citep{xie2024showo}, Transfusion~\citep{zhou2024transfusion}, and Janus~\citep{wu2025janus} adopt discrete visual representations and treat visual synthesis as autoregressive token prediction, where images are quantized into discrete tokens analogous to text, enabling LLMs to interpret and generate visual content in a unified token space.
 More recent models, including Metamorph~\citep{tong2024metamorph} and the BLIP-3o family~\citep{chen2025blip3ofamilyfullyopen,chen2025blip3o}, integrate autoregressive generation with diffusion-based continuous decoding, often relying on additional visual encoders such as CLIP~\citep{radford2021learning} or SigLIP~\citep{zhai2023sigmoid} to enhance visual understanding.
 In contrast to these general-purpose unified models, our work advances this paradigm in the autonomous driving domain by jointly predicting future frames and planning trajectories within a single VLM-based world model.